 APLIA ASSIGNMENTS: There will be multiple sets of graded Aplia assignments given over the course of the quarter.
 They will provide you with essential rehearsal, practice, and feedback.
 In addition, they provide me with important information about your progress.
 Each exercise set must be finished by the due date or no points will be awarded.
 In addition many sets of practice problems will also be given.
 These will be very useful in helping you prepare for tests, quizzes, or the graded Aplia assignments.
 Ask for the accompanying handout for instructions to sign onto Aplia.
-The work on Aplia will be worth a maximum total of 60 points.
+The work on Aplia will be worth a maximum total of 80 points.

 GROUP ASSIGNMENTS: Over the course of the quarter there will be 3 in-class group assignments given.
 These assignments will be completed during the class period and unless excused, only those attending and participating that day will receive points.
-Each group assignment will be worth a maximum of 20 points each.